thienclaa/congenial-octo-memory/Projects.md

   -  Define Problem: Taproot Foundation connects nonprofits and social change organizations with passionate business professionals who share their expertise pro bono.
 Data is used to evaluate the results of projects to identify the outcomes, match rates, duration of projects and other relevant statistics.
 For example, identifying a project type that is chronically underperforming or under matched compared to other project types could signify a need to broaden the pool of volunteer talent in that area.

-  - Data Collection: Datasets are collected from Taproot's terradata files.
-I'm using 4 different datasets for the project.
+  - Data Collection: Dataset is collected from Taproot's terradata files.

   - Data Preparation: Data is already fairly well structured but required some manipulation to get the necessary format for the project.